Tamirbenun/fullstack-final-project/README.md

   - Secure payment processing.

 - **Technologies Used:**
-  - React.js
+  - React.js typescript
   - Axios (for API calls)
-  - CSS/SCSS (for styling)
+  - CSS and Tailwindcss (for styling)

 ---